Summer Sale Now On

 1. Shims and Inserts:

 • Shims: These are small, removable padding inserts that allow riders to customize the amount of support in specific areas.
-Shims are typically placed in pockets within the pad and can be adjusted to raise or lower the saddle in the front, middle, or back.
+Shims are usually put in pockets in the pad.
+They can be adjusted to raise or lower the saddle at the front, middle, or back.

-• Adjustable Fit: Shimmable pads offer a highly customizable fit, which is ideal for horses with uneven muscle development, changing body conditions, or those transitioning between saddles.
+• Adjustable Fit: Shimmable pads provide a custom fit.
+This is great for horses with uneven muscle, changing body shapes, or those switching saddles.

 2. Materials: